 Use an FTP program like FileZilla to connect to your new hosting server.
 However, you’ll need a new set of credentials this time around.
 You’ll get them from your new web host.
 This time, locate the FTP Accounts button under Files.

 Inside, look for the fields that read FTP host and FTP username.
 Your password should be the same one as for your Hosting account.
-Use login credentials, open FileZilla, and enter them into the empty fields at the top of the screen.
+Use login credentials, open FileZilla, and enter them into the empty fields at the screen’s top.

 - Connect FTP, i.e., FileZilla, to your new hosting account and navigate to the public_html folder in the Remote Site column.